Wednesday, August 31, 2011

 I look for medium-sized cube steaks.

-Here, they are the vehicle for "Philly-style" ingredients of onions, peppers, mushrooms and cheese.
+Here, they are the vehicle for a simple"Philly-style"ingredients of onions, peppers, mushrooms and cheese.
 I used a sharp Provolone.
 I have also used a mild Havarti jalapeno (Boar's Head brand).
 The surprise ingredient is the salami.
 Don't omit it.
-A few slices of paper-thin hard salami add a lot of flavor to otherwise insipid cube steak.
+A few slices of paper-thin Genoa salami add a lot of flavor to otherwise insipid cube steak.

 Have your deli cut the number of pieces of salami and cheese you will need.
 It's fresher and less expensive.